Internet Access Through a Mobile VPN with L2TP Tunnel

 We do not provide customer support for split tunnel configurations on L2TP clients.
 See the documentation provided by your VPN client vendor.

 If you require split tunneling, we recommend that you use Mobile VPN with SSL.
-For information about Mobile VPN with SSL and split tunneling, see Options for Internet Access Through a Mobile VPN with SSL Tunnel.
+For information about Mobile VPN with SSL and split tunneling, go to Options for Internet Access Through a Mobile VPN with SSL Tunnel.

 Default-Route VPN Setup for Mobile VPN with L2TP